 Program and service performance and student and other customer indicators.
-The correlation between educational program and service performance and student and other customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and student and other customer requirements, (2) identifying educational program and service differentiators in the market, and (3) determining cause-effect relationships between your educational program and service attributes and evidence of students’ and other customers’ satisfaction and engagement.
+The correlation between educational program and service performance and student and other customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and student and other customer requirements, (2) identifying educational program and service differentiators in the marketplace, and (3) determining cause-effect relationships between your educational program and service attributes and evidence of students’ and other customers’ satisfaction and engagement.
 The correlation might reveal emerging or changing market segments, the changing importance of requirements, or even the potential obsolescence of educational program and service offerings.

 Process effectiveness and efficiency measures.
 Measures and indicators of process effectiveness and efficiency might include the following:

 Measures of organizational and operational performance.
 This item encourages you to develop and include unique and innovative measures to track key processes and operational improvement.
 Unique measures should consider cause‐effect relationships between operational performance and the quality or performance of educational programs and services.
-All key areas of organizational and operational performance, including your organization’s readiness for emergencies, should be evaluated by measures that are relevant and important to your organization.
+All key areas of organizational and operational performance, including your organization’s readiness for disasters, emergencies, and other disruptions, should be evaluated by measures that are relevant and important to your organization.

 Your performance as viewed by your customers.
 This item focuses on all relevant data to determine and help predict your performance as viewed by your students and other customers.
 Relevant data and information include the following:

 Results that go beyond satisfaction.
-This item places an emphasis on student- and other customer-focused results that go beyond satisfaction measurements, because customer engagement and relationships are better indicators and measures of future success in your education market and of organizational sustainability.
+This item places an emphasis on student- and other customer-focused results that go beyond satisfaction measurements, because customer engagement and relationships are better indicators and measures of future success in your education marketplace and of organizational sustainability.

 This item asks about your workforce‐focused performance results, which demonstrate how well you have been creating and maintaining a productive, caring, engaging, and learning environment for all members of your workforce.

 Workforce engagement.
-Results measures reported for indicators of workforce engagement and satisfaction might include improvement in local decision making, organizational culture, and workforce knowledge sharing.
+Results reported for indicators of workforce engagement and satisfaction might include improvement in local decision making, commitment to organizational change initiatives, organizational culture, and workforce knowledge sharing.
 Input data, such as the extent of training and development opportunities, faculty/staff perceptions of workplace safety, utilization of recognition/reward systems, and faculty turnover rates or the number of grievances filed, might be included, but the main emphasis should be on data that show effectiveness or outcomes.
 For example, an outcome measure might be increased workforce retention resulting from establishing a peer recognition program or the number of promotions into leadership positions that have resulted from the organization’s leadership development program.